Cliff Morgan: Broadcasting and television career

 Off-air, his enduring influence in the world of sport and beyond helped him rise to join the ranks of leading BBC executives.
 In 1974 he became Head of BBC Radio Sport and Outside Broadcasts, and from 1976 to 1987 he was Head of BBC Television Sport and Outside Broadcasts, supervising coverage of major events including football World Cups, Commonwealth and Olympic Games, Royal weddings and other national ceremonial occasions, notably the funeral of Mountbatten in 1979 and the wedding of Charles and Diana in 1981.

 After his retirement from his executive post in BBC Television in 1987 he returned to radio, where his warm, mellifluous voice, together with his natural conversational style and his wide range of contacts in sport and entertainment, greatly benefited BBC Radio 4 series such as Sport on Four (1987–1998), My Heroes (1987–90) and Down The River.
 In 1988 he was a subject of ITV's This Is Your Life.
 He contributed to numerous publications about rugby and lent his voice to many popular rugby videos.
 Among his books, he edited Rugby The Great Ones (1970), wrote perceptive short profiles to accompany John Ireland's illustrations for the anthology Rugby Characters (1990), and in 1996 produced his autobiography, Cliff Morgan: Beyond the Fields of Play (with Geoffrey Nicholson).

 Morgan survived a life-threatening stroke in 1972 at the age of 42.
 He had been commentating on a Rugby match for BFBS in Germany.
 He spent three weeks in RAF Hospital Wegberg and spoke very highly of his treatment there.
 He made a full recovery.
-In retirement, he was afflicted with cancer of the vocal chords and the removal of his larynx, resulting in limited ability to speak.
+In retirement, he was afflicted with cancer of the vocal cords and the removal of his larynx, resulting in limited ability to speak.
 Morgan died at his home in Bembridge, Isle of Wight, on 29 August 2013 at the age of 83.

 Awards

-When the International Rugby Hall of Fame was created in 1997, Morgan was among the inaugural inductees, alongside his Lions contemporary Tony O'Reilly and Welsh rugby legends Gareth Edwards, Barry John and JPR Williams.
+When the International Rugby Hall of Fame was created in 1997, Morgan was among the inaugural inductees, alongside his Lions contemporary Tony O'Reilly and Welsh rugby legends Gareth Edwards, Barry John and J. P. R. Williams.
 In 2009, he was inducted along with O'Reilly into the IRB Hall of Fame, an honour Edwards had received two years earlier.

 For his contributions to broadcasting, he was honoured with an OBE and a CVO.